 It derives its name from its walls of red sandstone.
-At 33 meters (108 feet tall) and built in 1638, the Red Fort's walls leave a memorable impression on you.
+At 33 meters (108 feet tall) and built starting in 1638 and finished 10 years later, the Red Fort's walls leave a memorable impression on you.

 The structure is a fascinating blend of influences: Islamic, Persian, Timurid and Hindu traditions are all there.
 See the Red Fort and witness grand sweep of Delhi history.

 Red Fort, Netaji Subhash Marg, Lal Qila, Chandni Chowk, New Delhi, Delhi 110006, India; +91 11 2327 7705

 Remember this name: Mughal Emperor Shah Jahan.
 You'll see his name come up on a lot on a history-oriented trips of Delhi and India.
 He started construction on the Jama Masjid mosque in 1644 and finished in 1656.
 (He's also the leader who built the Red Fort above and a mausoleum you just might know -- the Taj Mahal).

 The courtyard of Jama Masjid can hold up to 25,000 people, and this great mosque is the largest in India.

 The mosque has three great gates, four towers and two minarets.
 Visitors can rent robes for a tour at the northern gate.
 Tourists aren't allowed during prayer hours, but entry is free during non-prayer times.

 Jama Masjid, Meena Bazaar, Jama Masjid, Chandni Chowk, New Delhi, Delhi 110006, India